thatsOven/custom-emulated-computer/README.md

 ## GPM / GPu Mode / 0x91
 - Sets the GPU mode.
 Available modes are:
 	- 0 - pixel mode:
 		- Draws a pixel at the location pointed by the GPU pointers.
-Expects a full color code[GPU - Full color code] as input.
+Expects a [full color code](https://github.com/thatsOven/custom-emulated-computer#full-color-code) as input.
 	- 1 - text mode:
 		- Draws a character at the location pointed by the GPU pointers.
-Expects a background-foreground-character code[GPU - Text color code] as input.
+Expects a [background-foreground-character code](https://github.com/thatsOven/custom-emulated-computer#text-color-code) as input.
 	- 2 - rectangle mode:
 		- Draws a rectangle at the location pointed by the GPU pointers.
-Expects a memory address that points to 3 words of data, respectively containing the rectangle width, height, and color (in full color code[GPU - Full color code] format).
+Expects a memory address that points to 3 words of data, respectively containing the rectangle width, height, and color (in [full color code](https://github.com/thatsOven/custom-emulated-computer#full-color-code) format).
 	- 3 - line mode:
 		- Draws a line starting from the location pointed by the GPU pointers.
-Expects a memory address that points to 3 words of data, respectively containing the horizontal and vertical line destination coordinates, and a full color code[GPU - Full color code].
+Expects a memory address that points to 3 words of data, respectively containing the horizontal and vertical line destination coordinates, and a [full color code](https://github.com/thatsOven/custom-emulated-computer#full-color-code).
 - **Usage**: GPM [mode]
 ## FS* / Framebuffer Store * / 0x92 - 0x97
 - Sends data to the GPU as explained in the GPM instruction section.
 The data is taken from any general purpose register. * indicates the register letter: